satyam93sinha/conceptual-mind-maps/system_design_mind_maps/DB-sharding.md

 - **7.3 Cassandra**:
   - Consistent hashing for automatic sharding.
 - **7.4 PostgreSQL**:
-  - Extensions like Citus for sharding support.
+  - Extensions like Citus for sharding support.HOW?
 - **7.5 Wide-Column Stores**
   - Examples: BigTable, HBase, Hypertable.
   - Use: Range Sharding for structured data queries.